ASML HOLDING SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lea...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 14, 2025 to file lead plaintiff applications in a securities class action lawsuit against ASML Holding N.V.
-(NasdaqGS: ASML), if they purchased the Company's shares between January 24, 2024 and October 15, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Nov.
+26, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 14, 2025 to file lead plaintiff applications in a securities class action lawsuit against ASML Holding N.V.
+(NasdaqGS: ASML), if they purchased the Company's shares between January 24, 2024 and October 15, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do